An empirical comparison of global and local functional depths: Comparing global and local depths: motivating examples

 Observing Figure \ref{fig:noxNW} we notice at least two features that can be described as complex and/or local: first, the data set contains NO$_{x}$ levels having a potential atypical behavior; second, the data set shows partial asymmetry, i.e., between roughly 10 and 24 hours there are many relatively low NO$_{x}$ levels and few relatively high NO$_{x}$ levels.
 Therefore, it seems interesting to compare the behavior of global and local functional depths using this sample affected by potential outliers and asymmetry.\\ Figures \ref{fig:nox_Pairs} and \ref{fig:nox_RR} and Table \ref{tab:nox_Spe} mimic Figures \ref{fig:phonemes_Pairs} and \ref{fig:phonemes_RR} and Table \ref{tab:phonemes_Spe} for the NO$_{x}$ data set.
 When comparing all the depths between each other in Figure \ref{fig:nox_Pairs}, we see that the juxtaposition between global and local depths exists but it appears less strong than in the phonemes data set.

-However, for each depth measure the highest Spearman's rank correlation coefficient is still observed with a depth measure of the same nature (see Table \ref{tab:nox_Spe}), and therefore global and local depths show different behaviors also when they are used to analyze a data set affected by the complex features identified in the NO$_{x}$ data set.
+However, analyzing Table \ref{tab:nox_Spe} we see that for each depth measure the highest Spearman's rank correlation coefficient is still observed with a depth measure of the same nature, and therefore global and local depths show different behaviors also when they are used to analyze a data set affected by the complex features identified in the NO$_{x}$ data set.

 Focusing on FSD and KFSD, in Figure \ref{fig:nox_RR} we observe that these depths have a stronger relationship than in the phonemes data set.
 However, there are several observations for which the FSD-based ranks differ significantly from the KFSD-based ranks.
 For example, it is easily seen a group of five observations having FSD-based ranks roughly between 5 and 15 and KFSD-based ranks roughly between 20 and 30.
 In Section \ref{sec:rea} we give more details about the possible reasons why these observations may `benefit'' from the use of a local depth instead of a global one.